-Section 2005(b) of the Moving Ahead for Progress in the 21st Century (MAP-21) created the Pilot Program for Transit-Oriented Development (TOD) Planning (for comprehensive planning) associated with a new fixed guideway or core capacity improvement project, as those projects are defined in 49 U.S.C.
+The Pilot Program for Transit-Oriented Development (TOD) Planning created under MAP-21 legislation is associated with a new fixed guideway or core capacity improvement project, as defined in 49 U.S.C.
 (Fixed Guideway Capital Investment Grants Program).
 MAP-21 authorizes FTA to make grants for comprehensive planning that seeks to:

 - Enhance economic development, ridership, and other goals established during the project development and engineering processes;